 Components carry out their work unseen in a wider context by most people.
 But which components does a customer need for their current requirements?
 And what does a functional combination of multiple components look like?
 The average customer is not familiar with the large number of possible combinations and needs support in order to minimise their risk when making purchasing decisions.
 As a component manufacturer, you can use this to your advantage by offering specific sales support for the compilation of systems.
-You can thus protect your customers from selecting non-functioning combinations and positively influence their purchasing decision.
+Through this system configuration, you can protect your customers from selecting non-functioning combinations and positively influence their purchasing decision.

 How you, as a component manufacturer, can use functions and application situations for a more customer-friendly selection process is described in my first article on the subject: “How component manufacturers define added value for customers in terms of functions and systems”..
 You can provide ideal support for this system business by using a configurator and thus offering your customers real added value.
 By means of a configurator, customers are able to select and order their individual components independently and their needs are addressed for the wider context with comprehensive support during the assembling of the parts.
 In this article, I will deal with three steps that are necessary for the successful establishment of a system configurator: